syasuraoka/cse15l-lab-reports/lab-report4.md

 # Lab Report 4
 ## Reproduce the task from the competition on your own

-For each numbered step starting right after the timer (so steps 4-9), take a screenshot, and write down exactly which keys you pressed to get to that step.
-For special characters like <enter> or <tab>, write them in angle brackets with code formatting.
-Then, summarize the commands you ran and what the effect of those keypresses were.

-For example, when you run the tests, you might want to use the up arrow or Ctrl-R to access your bash history rather than typing in the full command with classpath, etc. You might say something like this accompanying the screenshot for running the tests:

-Keys pressed: <up><up><up><up><enter>, <up><up><up><up><enter>

-The javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java command was 4 up in the search history, so I used up arrow to access it.
-Then the java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore command was 4 up in the history, so I accessed and ran it in the same way.

-Add this lab report to your Github Pages site, and submit a PDF of it as usual.

 **Step4.
 Log into ieng6**

 <img src="スクリーンショット 2023-02-09 午後1.03.19.png" width="80%">